-Christopher M. Curran is a trial and appellate lawyer based in the Firm's Washington office.
+Christopher M. Curran is a senior litigation partner who has been with the firm for over 35 years.
+He is a trial and appellate lawyer based in the Firm's Washington office.
 He has consistently been recognized as a leading litigator for his work representing domestic and multinational clients in complex civil and criminal litigation.
 In addition to his representations of corporations and business executives, he has represented many foreign sovereigns in U.S. court proceedings.

 Mr. Curran has won high-stakes verdicts and judgments in jury and bench trials across the country, and has argued appeals in the District of Columbia, Second, Third, Fourth, Ninth, Eleventh, and Federal Circuits, as well as in the United States Supreme Court.
 A significant part of his practice focuses on issues of international law and federal government regulation of business, particularly in the field of antitrust.
 Many of the cases he handles are class actions, often consolidated in Multi-District Litigation (MDL) proceedings.
 Frequently, Mr. Curran serves as global coordinating counsel to ensure a consistent defense in various tribunals around the world.

 Mr. Curran frequently handles cases from their inception in federal district court through trial and all appeals (sometimes all the way to the Supreme Court).
 In 2019, he won his latest argument in the Supreme Court, prevailing 8-1 in a decision reversing a $315 million default judgment.

 In addition to handling trial and appellate litigation, Mr. Curran represents clients in connection with government investigations before government regulatory bodies, including the Department of Justice, the Federal Trade Commission, the Securities and Exchange Commission, the Department of Commerce, the Department of the Treasury, the Department of Defense, the International Trade Commission, Congressional committees, and State Attorneys General.